unavi-xyz/unavi/crates/unavi-server/README.md

 # unavi-server

-A self-hostable, modular server for UNAVI.
+A fully self-hostable, modular server for UNAVI.

+## Features

 Server functionality is organized by feature.
 Each feature can be enabled or disabled, allowing for flexibility in deployment.

 For example, I may want to run a lightweight server that only hosts my identity, and disable the other features.
 Or I may want to split up my server and run worlds on a separate machine.

-## Features

 ### Social